Back to Philippines guide

 Temporary reservation or final ticket

 A final ticket can make sense when your dates are fixed.
-But if your visa, route, or next destination is still flexible, a temporary flight reservation can document the plan without forcing you to buy a non-refundable ticket too early.
+But if your visa, route, or next destination is still flexible, a temporary flight reservation for visa applications can document the plan without forcing you to buy a non-refundable ticket too early.

 This is especially useful when Philippine travel is only one part of a longer itinerary and you need proof for a specific check, not a final transport decision.